Best coffee cafes in Singapore

 15. Baristart Coffee

 Hailing from Hokkaido is Baristart Coffee, with an emphasis on white coffees using freshly imported Hokkaido BIEI Jersey Milk.
-This milk comes from Brown Jersey Cows that make up only 1% of Japan’s cow population, known for being extra creamy.
+Known for being extra creamy, this milk comes from Brown Jersey Cows that make up only 1% of Japan’s cow population.
 You can enjoy this with their Biei Jersey Milk Coffee ($8.50++), which sees a ristretto shot added to the pour.

 Check out our Baristart Coffee review!